-The essays in this collection examine issues of family, gender, and law in the Middle East and South Asia.
-In particular, authors address the impact of colonialism on law and family and gender relations; the role of religious politics in writing family law and the implications for gender relations; and the tension between international standards emerging from UN conferences and conventions and various nationalist projects.
-Employing the frame of globalization, the authors highlight how local and global forces interact and influence the experience and actions of people who the law.
+The essays in this collection examine issues of gender, family, and law in the Middle East and South Asia.
+In particular, the authors address the impact of colonialism on law, family, and gender relations; the role of religious politics in writing family law and the implications for gender relations; and the tension between international standards emerging from UN conferences and conventions and various nationalist projects.
+Employing the frame of globalization, the authors highlight the ways in which local and global forces interact and influence the experiences and actions of people who engage with the law.

-In making a comparison between two quite similar and culturally linked non-western regions, contributors avoid positing “the West” as a modern telos.
-Drawing upon the fields of anthropology, history, sociology, and law, this volume offers a wide ranging exploration of the complicated history of jurisprudence with regard to family and gender.
+By virtue of a “south-south” comparison of two quite similar and culturally linked regions, contributors avoid positing “the West” as a modern telos.
+Drawing upon the fields of anthropology, history, sociology, and law, this volume offers a wide-ranging exploration of the complicated history of jurisprudence with regard to family and gender.